Affordable Water Heater Repair in Arlington TX

 Repairing a Water Heater Thermostat

-A common problem that occurs in older water heaters is the failure of the thermostat.
-During electric water heater repair, your technician will confirm that the water heater is powered correctly and may then check the thermostat to see if it’s causing improper heating or cooling of the tank’s water.
+A common problem that occurs in older water heaters is the failure of the thermostat or bad thermocouple.
+During electric or gas water heater repair, your technician will confirm that the water heater is powered correctly and may then check the thermostat to see if it’s causing improper heating or cooling of the tank’s water.

 Other Common Water Heater Problems

 Certain types of water heaters may have problems that others don’t.
-For example, your gas water heater may have a problem with the gas pilot.
+For example, your gas water heater may have a problem with the gas pilot light on the water heater.
 Obviously, that wouldn’t happen with an electric water heater.

 Additionally, some water heater problems could be the result of plumbing issues that aren’t caused by a malfunction in the water heater itself.